 Another famous landmark is the 18th century Nosso Senhor do Bonfim Church, which lies just a few kilometres north of Comércio.
 It’s famous for its coloured ribbons which flutter hopefully in the breeze, tied onto the front fences by people in search of a miracle.
 This church’s supposed healing powers make it a popular shrine.
-Inside lies ‘the room of miracles’, a rather haunting place filled with wax casts of body parts that people either want healed, or claim have been cured already.
+Inside lies ‘the room of miracles’, a rather haunting place filled with wax casts of body parts that people either want healed, or claim have been cured by God already.
 The walls are plastered with photos of people and slips of paper thanking God for his help.
-The church’s ribbons can be seen all over the city and are icons of Salvador and Bahia as a whole.
+The church’s ribbons can be found all over the city and are icons of Salvador and Bahia as a whole.

 Forte de Santo Antônio da Barra, on the city’s most south-western point, is home to South America’s oldest lighthouse.
 It offers striking views across the bay and is another popular sunset spot.
 The maritime museum’s exhibition celebrates the history, anthropology, geography and culture of Salvador’s immense bay.
-On display are coins, stamps, bottles and war materials that had once been submerged for about 300 years.
+On display are coins, stamps, bottles and war materials that had once been submerged for some 300 years.

 With its coconut palm trees and white sands, Itapuã beach is an ideal spot to take a stroll.
-The well-known song ‘Tarde em Itapuã’ lures some visitors out to this laid-back neighbourhood.
-The delicious scent of acarajé – a spicy snack made from fried beans – wafts from the food kiosks.
+The well-known song ‘Tarde em Itapuã’ lures curious visitors out to this laid-back neighbourhood.
+The delicious scent of acarajé – a spicy snack made from fried beans – wafts from the kiosks.
 In the evening, vibrant Villa Bahiana is a buzzy spot to unwind with friends.